Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

 Let us illustrate the proposition with a simple example, that of two smooth plane curves intersecting transversely, met in a topological context at the beginning of the introduction.
-Here we consider the union $X$ of the two axes in the complex affine plane $\mathbf{C}^2$, with coordinates $x,y$.
-Thus, the associated algebra is $A:= \mathbf{C}[x,y]/(xy)$.
+Here we consider the union $X$ of the two axes in the complex affine plane $\mathbb{C}^2$, with coordinates $x,y$.
+Thus, the associated algebra is $A:= \mathbb{C}[x,y]/(xy)$.
 Consider the function $f=x/(x+y)$ restricted to $X$.
 It is weakly holomorphic, as it is holomorphic outside the origin and bounded in a neighborhood of it.
 Theorem \ref{transcalg} shows that $f$ becomes a holomorphic function on the normalization of $X$.
 As $f$ is constant outside the origin in restriction to both axes, taking the values $0$ and $1$ respectively, we see that there are two possible limits at the origin.
 Therefore $f$ cannot be extended to a continuous function defined all over $X$.
 The abstract construction $\mathrm{Specan}(\tilde{O}_X)$ separates the lines, such that $f$ becomes a function holomorphic all over the new curve, which is isomorphic to the disjoint union of the two axes.

-A second illustration of Theorem \ref{transcalg}, notice that $f$ is indeed an element of the integral closure of $A$ in its total ring of fractions $\mathrm{Tot}(A)$: $x+y$ is not a divisor of $0$ and $f^2-f=0$, which is a relation of integral dependence of $f$ over $A$.
+To illustrate also Theorem \ref{transcalg}, notice that $f$ is indeed an element of the integral closure of $A$ in its total ring of fractions $\mathrm{Tot}(A)$: $x+y$ is not a divisor of $0$ and one has $f^2-f=0$, which is a relation of integral dependence of $f$ over $A$.

+For more details about normal varieties, one may consult Greco's book \cite{G 78}.
+For details about the more general notion of {\em weakly normal complex spaces} (in which any {\em continuous} weakly holomorphic function is in fact holomorphic), one may consult Adkins, Andreotti and Leahy's book \cite{AAL 81}.

 We conclude this subsection with a quotation from the introduction of Zariski's work \cite{Z 39}:

 \begin{quote}

 { Here we introduce the concept of a \emph{normal} variety, both in the affine and in the projective space, and we are led to a geometric interpretation of the operation of integral closure.
 The importance of normal varieties is due to: ... \emph{the singular manifold of a normal $V_r$ is of dimension $\leq r-2$ } (in particular a normal curve $(V_1)$ is free from singularities)...
 There is a definite class of normal varieties associated with and birationally equivalent to a given variety $V_r$.
 This class is obtained by a process of integral closure carried out in a suitable fashion for varieties in projective spaces....